rel-tech-fut/rel-tech-fut.github.io/index.md

 # 3
 # What about artificial intelligence?
 >“Reverse-engineering the human brain may be regarded as the most important project in the universe.”

-> -Ray Ray Kurzweil
+> -Ray Kurzweil

 Futurist Ray Kurzweil [believes](http://www.newyorker.com/books/page-turner/ray-kurzweils-dubious-new-theory-of-mind) that understanding the way the human brain recognizes patterns may be the key to creating truly powerful artificial intelligence  that will change the course of humanity.